edenspride/hello-world-1/README.md

 Hey,

-My name is Slade, I like craft beer and pizza, because of this i am going to attend more events like this.
+My name is Slaaaaaaaaaaade, I like craft beer and pizza, because of this i am going to attend more events like this.
 Sweet as.